Honda Civic Type R: Thailand

-In Thailand, the Civic Type R was launched in 2018 with a price of ฿ 4,600,000 with only 4 units.
+In Thailand, the Civic Type R was launched in 2018 with only 4 units available.

 Awards

 The FK8 Civic Type R has won many accolades and awards.
-It was crowned Top Gear Magazines Hot Hatch of the Year 2017, it was also voted International Editors’ Choice and overall Car of the Year 2017.
+It was crowned Top Gear Magazines Hot Hatch of the Year 2017, it was also voted International Editors' Choice and overall Car of the Year 2017.
 What Car? also awarded the Type R its Hot Hatch of the Year award.
 In Australia, the car was awarded Performance Car of the Year 2018.
 The car was chosen as one of the Top 10 Tech Cars by the IEEE in 2018.

-FL5 (2022; based on eleventh generation Civic)
+FL5 (2023; based on eleventh generation Civic)

-The sixth-generation Civic Type R was introduced on July 20, 2022.
-Designated under the model code FL5, it is presently built in Yorii, Saitama, Japan, where the regular Civic liftback for the Japanese market is also built.
+The sixth-generation Civic Type R was introduced on 20 July 2022 for the 2023 model year.
+Designated under the model code FL5, it is presently built in Yorii, Saitama, Japan, where the regular Civic liftback for the Japanese market is also produced.